 Each of the dinosaurs is built on a steel frame by Texas-based Billings Productions Inc, and covered with intricately painted epoxy skin.
 State-of-the-art electronics and air pistons power the dinosaurs’ movements that allow them to hiss, spit, move and roar.

 Young paleontologists can embark on a mini-excavation dig for fossils in “Dino Dig” sand pit.
-Special dinosaur themed birthday parties and education programs will also be available.
+Special dino-themed birthday parties and education programs are also available.

-DinoTrek opens Saturday, March 15, 2014 and will run for a limited time.
+DinoTrek opens Saturday, March 15, 2014 and runs through July 6.
 Admission to DinoTrek is $3 for Nashville Zoo members and $4 for non-members.
 The exhibit will feature the following species: Baryonyx, Brachiosaurus, Citipati, Coelophysis, Dilophosaurus, Edmontonia, Pachyrhinosaurus, Plateosaurus, Quetzalcoatlus, Stegosaurus and Tyrannosaurus Rex.